jackHotch/Gym-App-Next/notes.md

 ## Weight

+- Mobile view
+  - First thought: Create two headers, List and Chart, user clicks on them to show the respective pages
+    - Maybe when the header is focused the it gets bigger and has a normal font weight and when the header is unfocused it is smaller and slightly greyed out
+    - The page it self could slide from left to right when you click on the header
-- List and chart stack vertically when the page width is too small
+  - Second though: List and chart stack vertically when the page width is too small
     - First thought, put chart under list
     - Or put it above like in MyFitnessPal
+- Figure out whether or not to have a header in desktop view
 - Add loading skeletons

 ### WeightList.jsx